 Edinburgh is a city that it is impossible to be bored in.
 There are so many galleries, shops and historical landmarks to see that your visit is bound to be jam-packed full of sightseeing.
 However, if you want to explore the city on a budget, then Edinburgh is home to a wide range of activities and tourist attractions that are completely free!
+Without further ado, here are 13 of the best cheap things to do in Edinburgh.

 2. Climb up Arthur’s Seat